AgoraIO-Usecase/agora-live/iOS/AgoraEntScenarios/Scenes/VoiceChatRoom/README.md

 ## Prerequisites

-- Xcode 14 or higher.
+- Xcode 14 or higher
-- A mobile device that runs iPhone 13.0 or higher.
+- A mobile device that runs iPhone 13.0 or higher

 ---